openintegrationhub/openintegrationhub.github.io/docs/Connectors/ActionsAndTriggers.md

 ## Given an API how should an Adapter behave

-The expected actions and triggers of an adapter depend on the behavior of the API.
-If the API supports CRUD operations the following diagram explains which triggers and actions should exist in the adapter.
+The expected actions and triggers of an connector depend on the behavior of the API.
+If the API supports CRUD operations the following diagram explains which triggers and actions should exist in the connector.
 The triggers and actions should aim at covering 100% of the objects provided by the API.

  **Note:** Although RESTful APIs are preferred, the API does not necessarily have